-P2-08 [4] Factory Defaults and Password

-Range: $0 \sim 65,535$ Units: n/a Default: 0 Control Modes: P/V/T

-This parameter can be used to restore factory default parameter settings, and to establish a password.

-Restore Default Settings:

-10 Reset system to factory default parameters.

-Password Settings:

-10,000 ~ 65,535 Password which locks the current configuration in the drive.
-The parameters then cannot be changed unless the correct password is entered first.

-Restoring system defaults will reset any active password.
+P2-08 [4] Factory Defaults of and Password Mem Addr: 0208[h] Range: 0 ~ 65,535 Units: n/a Default: 0 Control Modes: P/V/T This parameter can password. be used to restore factory default parameter settings ;, and to establish a Settings : Restore Default Setting zs: 10 Reset system to factory default parameters.
+Password Settings: 10,000 ~ 65,535 Password which locks the current configuration in the then cannot be changed unless the correct password e drive.
+The parameters d is entered first.
+4 Restoring system default s will reset any active password. • To apply a password.
+Enter a five digit password in the range from 10 000 to 65 535 into P2-08 Then enter

-- To apply a password: Enter a five digit password in the range from 10,000 to 65,535 into P2-08.
-Then enter the same password again to confirm it. - To change parameters when a password is active: Enter the correct password to unlock the parameters, then change the parameters. - To disable password security: Enter the correct password, and then zero (0) twice in succession.
+- the same password again to confirm it. - To change parameters when a password is active: Enter the correct password to unlock the parameters, then change the parameters. - To disable password security: Enter the correct password, and then zero (0) twice in succession.